 5. IoT governance depends on the data produced

-Martin Garner, COO at CCS Insight, explains that “IoT governance should not be separated from the product or process that the IoT is being used in.
+Martin Garner, COO and lead analyst for IoT at CCS Insight, explains that “IoT governance should not be separated from the product or process that the IoT is being used in.
 Governance issues around using an autonomous vehicle or a factory robot will determine what’s required from the IoT system.